nexnt/T809DATA_2021/04_classification/README.md

 2. How are the confusion matrices?
 Use your own code from assignment 1 and compare the matrices.
 3. How do you interpret the differences?
 Why is/is not a difference in accuracy?

-### Bonus Section
+### Independent Section
-*A rough idea of a bonus section idea is listed below.
+*A rough idea of an independent section idea is listed below.
 You are free to explore different approaches.*

 In what kind of situations would a posteriori classification be better than maximum likelihood classification?
 Find or create a dataset (or alter the Iris dataset) to make a posteriori classifications outperform maximum likelihood predictions.